 Jacob Lawrence: The American Struggle is organized by the Peabody Essex Museum.
+Elizabeth Hutton Turner and Austen Barron Bailly are the exhibition's organizing curators and Lydia Gordon is the coordinating curator.
 This project is supported in part by the National Endowment for the Arts.
 To find out more about how National Endowment for the Arts grants impact individuals and communities, visit arts.gov.
 Carolyn and Peter S. Lynch and The Lynch Foundation, Jennifer and Andrew Borggaard and Kate and Ford O'Neil provided generous support.
 We also recognize the generosity of the East India Marine Associates of the Peabody Essex Museum.

 1. Jacob Lawrence, We crossed the River at McKonkey’s Ferry 9 miles above Trenton . . . the night was excessively severe . . . which the men bore without the least murmur . . . —Tench Tilghman, 27 December 1776, Panel 10, 1954, from Struggle: From the History of the American People, 1954–56.
 Egg tempera on hardboard.
 Metropolitan Museum of Art. © The Jacob and Gwendolyn Knight Lawrence Foundation, Seattle/Artists Rights Society (ARS), New York.